b-viv/Cooking-School/README.md

 🧠 Interactive Quiz: Includes a simple quiz to let users test their cooking knowledge in a fun way.

+🎨 Bootstrap customization via SCSS: Bootstrap components are styled and overridden using SCSS for a unique look and feel.

 📱 Fully Responsive Design: Optimized for smooth display across mobile, tablet, and desktop devices.

 🎯 Clean UI & Navigation: Simple, intuitive navigation for a user-friendly browsing experience.